hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_photograph_of_a_mountain_range_on_another_planet_w_e6fa1b37-5b36-48a7-b9d2-f7f2210214a5-0_1.content.md

 - [Astronomy Magazine](#)

 ## Contact Us
 Have questions or feedback?
 We're here to help!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ## About Us
 At Cosmic Adventures, we're passionate about sharing our love of space exploration with others.
 Our themes are just one way we hope to inspire people to look up at the stars and dream big.